RAON-KoBRA/KoBRA-DAQ/README.md

 # KoBRA DAQ
-   Based on the MIDAS library, KoBRA DAQ h
+   Based on the MIDAS library, KoBR

  ## MIDAS 개요